Aptomi/k8s-app-engine/README.md

 * [SL] support deployment of specific versions, as well as deploy "latest" (or matching by regex) from docker registry
 * [Done - RA] more compact visualization
+* [RA] "no changes" shit is incorrect, doesn't take component updates into account

 * We can consider adding "tests for DevOps" (smart tracing)